 Look around – Carrying cash vs. ATM withdrawals

-To avoid being caught in a bind, it’s good to keep some cash in hand.
+To avoid being caught in a bind, keeping some cash in hand is good.
 Having said that, we recommend avoiding currency conversion at airports or other outlets in the city you are visiting due to inflated, tourist-targeted exchange rates.